cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 combine workspace.root -M HybridNew --LHCmode LHC-feldman-cousins --clsAcc 0 --singlePoint  param1=value1,param2=value2,param3=value3,... --saveHybridResult [Other options for toys, iterations etc as with limits]
 ```

+Note that you can also split this calculationg into several separate runs (remembering to set a random seed `-s -1` each time the above command is run) and `hadd` the resulting `.root` output files into a single file `toys.root`.
+This can then be read in and used to calculate $p_{\vec{\mu}}$ by using the same command as above but replacing the option `--saveHybridResult` with `--readHybridResult --toysFile toys.root`.

 The point belongs to your confidence region if $p_{\vec{\mu}}$ is larger than $\alpha$ (e.g. 0.3173 for a 1σ region, $1-\alpha=0.6827$).

 !!! warning